 Language Versions in different countries

 Several language versions of GraphoLearn have been developed for research purposes in collaboration projects with our partners.
-We will post information on new developments on the validation studies on our blog.
+The validation studies are published in peer-reviewed scientific journals.

 GraphoLearn was originally designed in Finland to help children learn letter- sound correspondences.
 The EU funded a large-scale cross-linguistic investigation of GraphoLearn was done in in Finland, Switzerland, Holland and Britain.

 In Finland the Niilo Mäki Institute currently provides learning games for children as a web-based LukiMat.fi -service for learning difficulties, especially in reading and mathematics.
-The service is licensed and distributed by the Finnish Ministry of Education and Culture.
 The service is available for all children in Finland in Finnish and Swedish languages.

 With our long term Partner, University of Zambia, we have founded The CAPOLSA Centre for Promotion of Literacy in Sub-Saharan Africa.